-Kennel: Any establishment or use in or at which, 5 or more companion animals or pets over the age of 6 months are trained, fostered, boarded (including day care services), held for adoption or handled.

-This must not include any establishment whose principal use is grooming, any animal hospital, or pet shop.
+Kennel: Any establishment or use in or at which 5 or more companion animals or pets over the age of 6 months are trained, fostered, boarded (including day care services), held for adoption or handled.
+A kennel does not include any establishment whose principal use is grooming, any animal hospital, or pet shop.